In the Spotlight

 Open-angle glaucoma is the most common type of glaucoma.
 The increase in eye pressure doesn't happen fast and doesn't have symptoms.
 You can't feel the pressure building.
 With this pressure, you begin to have blind spots in your vision.
 Usually, starting with your side vision or the part of your vision closest to your nose.
 Without treatment, these blind spots can grow to cause complete blindness.

 Closed-angle glaucoma is less common and happens faster.
-It occurs when the fluid in your eye is suddenly blocked and cannot flow out the eye.
+It occurs when the fluid in your eye is suddenly blocked and cannot flow out of the eye.
 You may notice blurred vision and rainbow halos around lights.
 Pressure can build quickly, causing eye pain, headache or nausea, and vomiting.
 If you don't treat closed-angle glaucoma right away, blindness can start quickly.

 What puts you at risk?